calebthebrewer/help-esb.hs/README.md

 ## Installation
 1. Install the [haskell-platform](https://www.haskell.org/platform).
-2. `cabal install missingh`
+2. `cabal install missingh aeson uuid`
-3. `cabal install aeson`
-4. Import `HelpEsbClient` into your microservice and go!
+3. Import `HelpEsbClient` into your microservice and go!

 ## examples/Basic.hs
 Included is a [basic implementation](examples/Basic.hs) that simply logs into the ESB, verifies the login,